claani/claani.github.io/_pages/about.md

 I am a Master student majoring math at FU.
 I mainly student discrete optimization and discrete geometry.

-You can find a draft of my thesis here.
-[Master Thesis](../assets/master_thesis.pdf)
+You can find a draft of my thesis here [Master Thesis](../assets/master_thesis.pdf), Please note that the introduction and computational results are still being worked on